Brenda Lawrence: Retirement

 During the 2022 redistricting cycle, Lawrence's 14th district was eliminated as Detroit's congressional districts were radically reshuffled.
 While redistricting did create an open, heavily Democratic 13th district, the reshuffle combined with several deaths in Lawrence's family led to speculation that Lawrence would opt not to seek reelection.
 On January 4, 2022, Lawrence announced that she would retire, becoming the 25th Democrat to do so that cycle.

 Personal life

-Lawrence is married to McArthur Lawrence.
+Lawrence was married to McArthur Lawrence prior to his death in 2023.
 They were high school sweethearts, having met outside the Midway Market corner store where he worked on Detroit's east side.
 They bought their first home on Detroit's northwest side.
-They have two children and a granddaughter.
-Professionally, Lawrence worked for the federal government for 30 years in the United States Postal Service.
-She started as a letter carrier and later worked in human resources management; she retired in 2008.
-Lawrence's husband is a United Auto Workers retiree from Ford Motor Company.
+They had two children and a granddaughter.